Manga109Dialog: A Large-scale Dialogue Dataset for Comics Speaker Detection: Experiments

 \subsection{Challenges and Future Work}

-Since speaker prediction is somewhat subjective, more annotators are needed to enhance the reliability and validity of Manga109Dialog and enable it to be used more effectively for research and development in the field of comics analysis.

-Besides, although our proposed method demonstrated significant improvements compared to conventional methods, there were still some cases where predictions failed.
-Two situations were primarily challenging for the machine.
-The first case was that the speaker was not in the closest position to the text.
-Though our model can cope with this situation to some degree, it was not always able to make correct predictions.
-The other case was that texts spoken by different characters appear alternately.
+Although our proposed method demonstrated improvements compared to conventional methods, there were two situations primarily challenging.
+(1) The speaker was not in the closest position to the text.
+Though our model can cope with this situation to some degree, it did not always make correct predictions.
+(2) Texts spoken by different characters appear alternately.
 Because no visual information can be used for prediction, this may be relatively difficult even for humans.

 The straightforward way to handle these cases would be to introduce Natural Language Processing (NLP) models.
 However, this research aimed to show to what extent speaker detection can be achieved only with visual information.
 The results of the present study provide a baseline needed to incorporate NLP in future research.